-Medical Amnesty: If the case includes on- or off-campus conduct involving parties who sought assistance for themselves or others as a result of a hazing incident, intoxication, or medical emergency, it will follow the procedures outlined in Section G(11) below.
+Medical Amnesty: If the case includes on- or off-campus conduct involving parties who sought assistance for themselves or others as a result of a hazing incident, intoxication, or medical emergency, it will follow the procedures outlined in Section G(12) below.

 Immediate Suspension: If the case includes allegations of a student(s) actions that may affect the safety, health, or general welfare of the student or University community (including, but not limited to violations of drug possession and/or intent to distribute, endangerment, and weapons possession), the Provost/Designee may impose an immediate suspension prior to the student’s hearing.
 An immediate suspension means a student cannot be on University property, cannot attend classes, and cannot use University facilities.
-A student may appeal an immediate suspension, please see appeal procedures outlined in the Appeals Section of this Code below.
+A student may appeal an immediate suspension, as outlined in the Appeals Section of this Code below.
+Whether or not the student is immediately suspended, the usual hearing process required by this Code will proceed after resolving the immediate suspension issue and appeal (if any) so that a final decision of responsibility for the alleged conduct may be made.
 For emergency removals in cases involving Sexual Misconduct, please refer to the University’s Sexual Misconduct and Title IX Sexual Harassment Regulation.

 Investigation

-Sexual Misconduct Claims and Discrimination Claims will be referred to the Office of Equal Opportunity and Inclusion for investigation and creating of a written report, as more fully described in the Sexual Misconduct and Title IX Sexual Harassment Regulation and the Non-discrimination, Equal Opportunity and Inclusion Regulation.
+Sexual Misconduct Claims and Discrimination Claims will be referred to the Office of Equal Opportunity and Inclusion for investigation and creation of a written report, as more fully described in the Sexual Misconduct and Title IX Sexual Harassment Regulation and the Non-discrimination, Equal Opportunity and Inclusion Regulation.
 The Title IX Coordinator will then forward the investigation report to the University Conduct Officer and meet and review the investigation report and determine the appropriate University response, including whether to proceed with charges under the Student Conduct process.

-For all other claims, the Student Conduct Office or University Police Department may conduct a prompt, thorough and impartial investigation if further information beyond what was submitted with the incident report or referral is required to determine appropriate resolution by the Student Conduct Office.
-In certain circumstances, the University may decide that it has sufficient information to proceed without conducting an additional investigation, except to consider evidence presented by the respondent.
+For all other claims, OSAR or University Police Department may conduct a prompt, thorough and impartial investigation if further information beyond what was submitted with the incident report or referral is required to determine appropriate resolution by OSAR.
+In certain circumstances, the University may decide that it has sufficient information to proceed without conducting an additional investigation.

 If the University conducts an investigation, the assigned investigator will develop an investigation plan, review the submitted report, and other additional information, such as statements from involved parties and witnesses.
 Participants may be accompanied by an advisor and individuals are encouraged to participate in the process in order to allow for a thorough investigation.
 However, the investigation process does not require participation and an individual may decline to participate.